 We continue to invest in kids and leaders, putting more emphasis on the leadership trees and trying to grow deeper in every aspect of ministry.
-We want to make sure we don’t just grow wide so we are being very intentional.
-It’s a work in progress, we are finding that as we go wider, it’s harder to make sure we are all on the same page with going deeper but we are on the right track.
+We want to make sure we don’t just grow wide but deep, and thus we are being very intentional.
+It’s a work in progress and we are finding that as we go wider, it’s harder to make sure we are all on the same page with going deeper.
+But we believe we are on the right track!

 In neighborhoods, these soccer camps have been a huge hit.
 Kids in most neighborhoods don’t have much to do.
 They go to school (if at all) then just roam around in the hood, so most kids resort to drinking and promiscuous behavior.
 Sports ministry is really keeping them busy and out of trouble.
 So far, we have soccer, netball and basketball going on and the kids absolutely love it.

 Another exciting ministry is street kids’ ministry.
 Some of the kids from the street come to Young Life camp every year.
-Some came again this year and there is nothing like the look on these kids’ faces when they get to the camp, are served, get their plates cleared and beds made for them.
+There is nothing like the look on these kids’ faces when they get to the camp, are served, get their plates cleared and beds made for them.
 It is incredible how much service speaks of the love of Jesus to them and how the gospel can be preached in the seemingly ‘little’ things.

 Join the movement,

 Get involved and find out what's happening in Young Life Africa